Malcolm Moore (American football): Dallas Cowboys

 Moore was selected by the Dallas Cowboys in the second round (54th overall) of the 1984 NFL Supplemental Draft of USFL and CFL Players.
 He signed a contract in March, 1985, to begin playing in the NFL.
 He was released before the start of the season.

 San Diego Chargers

-On April 15, 1986, he signed as a free agent with the San Diego Chargers to play tight end.
+On April 15, 1986, Moore signed as a free agent with the San Diego Chargers to play tight end.
 He was placed on the injured reserve list with a knee injury on August 18.
 He was waived on September 7, 1987.

 Los Angeles Rams

 After the players went on a strike on the third week of the 1987 season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Moore was signed to be a part of the Los Angeles Rams replacement team.
 He played in 3 games (1 start) and was released after the strike ended.
 On March 7, 1988, he was re-signed and later cut on August 12.